Lohithaswa

-Lohithaswa T. S. (5 August 1942 – 8 November 2022) was an Indian Kannada film actor and playwright and an English professor.
+Lohithashwa T. S. (5 August 1942 – 8 November 2022) was an Indian Kannada film actor and playwright and an English professor.
 He acted in more than five hundred Kannada movies, stage plays, and television serials.
 He was popularly known for his dominating voice in the Kannada film industry.
 His son is actor Sharath Lohitashwa.

 Life and career

+Before entering the Kannada film industry, actor T.S.
+Lohithashwa did many roles in stage plays and television series.

+He married his wife Vatsala in 1971, and they had three children, two sons named Sharath Lohithashwa (first child) and Rahual (third child), and a daughter named Vinaya (second child).

-Lohithaswa died from a heart attack on 8 November 2022, at the age of 80.
+While hospitalized for an infection, he suffered a heart attack.
+He died on 8 November 2022, at the age of 80.